ikechukz/ALC_7DaysofCodeChallenge-/README.md

 the MainActivity page which contains the first question.

 The Question Page -
 There are six pages with questions in this app.
-Each page contains an image, a question and four buttons.
 Each subsequent page is linked to the next by the use of an intent.

 The Result Page -
 This page collects the score data passed from the question pages and displays it in a TextView.
 It also contains an if statement in its java